Blog Archive

 Akka Tangi Gundu: These naturally formed stones called Akka Tangi Gundu (Twin Sister Stones) are a wonder in Hampi.
 Two huge boulders are inclined towards each other leaving a big gap between them at the base.

 It is a nice place for having photographed.
-The top of the stones are filled wiDSC00997th cobwebs and bats; a reason to be very careful.
+The top of the stones are filled with cobwebs and bats; a reason to be very careful.

 Just before the Akka Tangi Gundu, we can see the outer perimeter walls of the Royal Enclosure.
 The walls are made with blocks of granite and still intact after centuries.